Purchasing Card Basics

 Why Have A Purchasing Card?

 - This program has been established by the State of North Carolina to allow rapid purchase of low dollar goods, reducing paperwork and handling costs associated with the small purchase process.
 The UNCW purchasing card is essentially a standard Visa card in which the liability rests with the University instead of the individual cardholder.
-(This is different from the American Express travel card, in which the liability is solely the cardholder's.)
 The purchasing card is issued to an employee, empowering this person to purchase goods on behalf of the University.
 Under no circumstance may this Visa card be used for personal purchases.

 How To Obtain A Purchasing Card